Shaan-kapoor/restaurant-menu-platform/INSTALLATION_GUIDE.md

 ## Step 3: Create a GitHub Repository from Our Template

-1. Go to our template repository (link will be provided separately)
+1. Go to our template repository at: https://github.com/yourusername/restaurant-menu-platform (Create this repository on GitHub using your GitHub account and upload the code we've developed)

-2. Click the "Use this template" button
+2. Click the "Use this template" button at the top of the repository page
 3. Click "Create a new repository"
 4. Give your repository a name (e.g., "my-restaurant-website")
 5. Make it "Public"